krishnapranayangara/Machine-learning/README.md

 ## Day 1 of Machine learning Projects

+## 1. Learnt how to commit code